-The name of this website is Functional Macroeconomic Dynamics.
-The objective economic process is constituted by interdependent velocitous and accelerative functionings.
+The name of this website was initially Functional Macroeconomic Dynamics, because the objective macroeconomic process is constituted by interdependent velocitous and accelerative functionings.

-We wish to explain this process, rather than merely compile account balances or report statistics.
-We are headed towards explanatory theory.
+We wish to explain this process, rather than merely to compile corporate and government accounting balances or to report statistics.
+We intend to conceive an explanatory theory.

-Our explanatory terms will be the velocities of these interdependent functions.
-The overall economic functioning is constituted by component velocitous functionings.
-These velocities – so much or so many every so often – have the status of explanatory conjugates, just as do the terms such as mass, charge, space, and time in Newtonian mechanics and in electromagnetics.
+Our primitive explanatory terms will be velocities of interdependent functions, because the overall economic functioning is constituted by component velocitous functionings.
+These velocities – so much or so many every so often – have the status of abstract explanatory conjugates, just as do the terms such as mass, charge, space, and time in Newtonian mechanics and in electromagnetics.

 A function-activity, especially as conducted by human beings, is characterized by